reposense/RepoSense/docs/ug/cli.md

 <!-- ------------------------------------------------------------------------------------------------------ -->

-### `--optimize-cloning`, `-m`
+### `--shallow-cloning`, `-S`

-**`--optimize-cloning`**: Clones repositories using Git's shallow cloning functionality, which can significantly reduce the time taken to clone large repositories.
-However, the flag should not be used for smaller repositories.
-Note: this flag is incompatible with the `--last-modified-date`.
+**`--shallow-cloning`**: Clones repositories using Git's shallow cloning functionality, which can significantly reduce the time taken to clone large repositories.
+However, the flag should not be used for smaller repositories where the .git file is smaller than 500 MB, as it would create overhead.
+Note: this flag is incompatible with the `--last-modified-date` flag.
 * Default: RepoSense does not clone repositories using Git's shallow cloning functionality.
-* Alias: `-m` (lowercase M)
+* Alias: `-S` (uppercase S)
-* Example:`--optimize-cloning` or `-m`
+* Example:`--shallow-cloning` or `-S`

-The last modified dates will be in the same timezone specified with the `--timezone` flag.

 <!-- ------------------------------------------------------------------------------------------------------ -->